Library

 - Functional Programming in Scala (Chiusano, Bjarnason)

-- The Three-Body Problem (Liu)
+- The Three-Body Problem (Liu, trans. by Liu)

 - Learning How To Learn (McConville, Oakley, Sejnowski)